38Then certain of the scribes and of the Pharisees answered, saying, Master, we would see a sign from thee. (Matt 12:38)

 Are you really going to bet your Eternal soul on a banner that has been tacked over the door of the church you have chosen?
 Especially considering that churches are dividing faster and faster until it must appear in God's perspective like Atomic Fission?

 2. HEART 9The heart is deceitful above all things, and desperately wicked: who can know it?
 10I the LORD search the heart, I try the reins, even to give every man according to his ways, and according to the fruit of his doings (Jer 17:)

 The Bible tells us that we are born with a wicked and foolish heart that thinks only of itself.
 We are also told that we are rebellious to God and His will for us.
 And to stop all arguments, we are also told that anyone who denies they are this way is a "Liar."

-Signs which indicate that we are right with our heart include our attitudes toward our fellow man; and if we are less concerned with our own desires and needs than those of others.
+Signs which indicate that we are right with our heart include our attitude toward our fellow man; and if we are less concerned with our own desires and needs than those of others.
 Another clue is if we lack the need to satisfy our ego (Pride).

-Then to complicate matters even more, we are told that it doesn't matter what we do, how perfect we try to be, that it will avail us nothing if our gesture is performed with anything less than Love.
+Then to complicate matters even further, we are told that it doesn't matter what we do, how perfect we try to be, that it will avail us nothing if our gesture is performed with anything less than Love.
 Here we question: "How can I know that what I am doing for others is out of Love, or for some other reason?
 Isn't just doing it proof that I love?"

-(An example that comes to mind is a mother who gives her kid a 2,000 dollar computer to get the kid off her back; and a Grandmother who gives her a little rag doll, a replica of the one she always wanted as a child, and that she spent 6 months making by hand just for that child.)
+(An example that comes to mind is a mother who gives her kid a 2,000 dollar computer to get the kid off her back; contrasted to a Grandmother who gives her a little rag doll, a replica of the one she always wanted as a child, and that she spent 6 months making by hand just for that child.)

 3. SACRIFICE 6For I desired mercy, and not sacrifice; and the knowledge of God more than burnt offerings (Hos 6:6)